WilliamJPalmer/notes/readme.md

-# Boilerplate Meteor
+# Notes App

-This includes basic React and Auth setup.
+App where users can add, edit and delete notes.